ARM-software/performance-studio-integration-for-unity/Documentation/Mobile-Studio.md

 Introduction
 ------------

-This package contains the C# bindings for Mobile Studio's Streamline component.
+This package contains C# bindings needed to export application-generated counters and event annotations to the Mobile Studio Streamline profiler.

-Mobile Studio includes a component called Streamline, which can collect and present hardware performance counters from Android devices.
-Streamline has an *annotations* feature, which allows the application being profiled to emit additional information that Streamline displays with the captured performance counter information.
+The Streamline profiler can collect and present application software profiling information alongside sample-based hardware performance counter data from both Arm CPUs and GPUs.
+Streamline has an *annotations* feature which allows the application being profiled to emit additional information that can be displayed alongside the other captured performance information.

 Installation
 ------------